lborophysics/DECTSim/docs/source/user_guide/first_sim.md

 For the validation of the input objects, it is necessary to first create a `detector` object.
 This is done by specifying the following parameters:
 - gantry: a `gantry` object
-- detector_array: a `curved_detector` or `parallel_detector` object
+- detector_array: a `curved_detector` or `flat_detector` object
 - sensor: an `ideal_sensor` object

-For example, to create a detector with the gantry, parallel detector and ideal sensor we created earlier, you would use the following code:
+For example, to create a detector with the gantry, flat detector and ideal sensor we created earlier, you would use the following code:

 ```MATLAB
 d = detector(g, pd, s);